nchazin/things_export/README.md

 things_export
 =============

-applescript for exporting things data to csv - needs to be run from the applescript editor right now.
+applescript for exporting things data to csv - can be run from the applescript editor or compiled into an application!